-Sustainable Procurement and Article 19: Not applicable.
-Risk Implications: These are included in our risk register with details of mitigating actions where these are possible.
+Sustainable Procurement and Article 19: Not applicable. and Article 19: Risk Implications: These are included in our risk register with details of mitigating actions where these are possible.
 The PCIP has been developed in partnership with the GP Subcommittee and the continuation of the positive working relationship between the HSCP and the GP Subcommittee will be vital to the success of the plan.
-Key risks are: The pandemic has delayed implementation this year because of the pause in the recruitment process and the requirement for staff to be removed from being physically based in practices.
-Many of the staff, whose posts have been funded by PCIP, were redeployed from their work in practices to support the response to the pandemic.
-Difficulties and delays in recruiting sufficient numbers of experienced practitioners.
-Likelihood that funding will not be sufficient to meet all the commitments in the new GP contract for all practices.
-Future years' funding could be subject to amendment by the Scottish Government.
-The Vaccination Transformation Programme is being planned through both national and NHSGG&amp;C arrangements and our progress on transferring responsibility is reliant on these more complex planning arrangements.
-Key infrastructure challenges include the lack of suitable premises for the new/expanded services and the need for an integrated ICT system to support information sharing between members of the multi-disciplinary teams.
+Key risks are: • The pandemic has delayed implementation this year because of the pause in the recruitment process and the requirement for staff to be removed from being physically based in practices.
+Many of the staff, whose posts have been funded by PCIP, were redeployed from their work in practices to support the response to the pandemic. • Difficulties and delays in recruiting sufficient numbers of experienced practitioners. • Likelihood that funding will not be sufficient to meet all the commitments in the new GP contract for all practices. • Future years' funding could be subject to amendment by the Scottish Government. • The Vaccination Transformation Programme is being planned through both national and NHSGG&C arrangements and our progress on transferring responsibility is reliant on these more complex planning arrangements. • Key infrastructure challenges include the lack of suitable premises for the new/expanded services and the need for an integrated ICT system to support information sharing between members of the multidisciplinary teams.
 Implications for Glasgow City Council: The implementation of the PCIP provides opportunities to improve joint working between primary care and wider council services for the benefit of those patients with multiple and/or complex needs.
 Implications for NHS Greater Glasgow & Clyde: The PCIP is being led by the HSCP with the GP Sub Committee and in the context of a partnership arrangement with the Health Board.
 The Health Board is required to ensure that the total funding from the Scottish Government is made available and for the timely recruitment and employment of new staff.

-The HSCP is working with the Health Board to deliver on its responsibilities, for example, the provision of health care premises to provide sufficient accommodation for staff or to respond to changes in how services are provided.
-In addition, the procurement process for any externally procured services will be undertaken through the NHSGG&C arrangements. -- --
+premises to provide sufficient accommodation for staff or to respond to changes in how services are provided.
+In addition, the procurement process for any externally procured services will be undertaken through the NHSGG&C arrangements. --

+Direction Required to Council, Health Board or Both

 Direction to:

-1. No Direction Required $\boxtimes$
+1. No Direction Required \boxtimes

 2. Glasgow City Council

 3. NHS Greater Glasgow & Clyde

 4. Glasgow City Council and NHS Greater Glasgow & Clyde